Zinfira/capstone_project/README.md

 * A user is able to delete all items from the `My Cart` by clicking `CLEAR CART` button

 * A user is able to buy items added to the cart by clicking on `PayPal` button

+* A user is able to send a message (email) to the CraftoBuy team by filling out the form on https://craftobuy.netlify.app/contacts

 ## Setup/Installation Requirements